Deep learning dreams up new protein structures

-Category: Environment Hits: 0Using artificial intelligence and deep learning, researchers have developed a neural network that 'hallucinates' the structures of new protein molecules.
+Category: Environment Hits: 5Using artificial intelligence and deep learning, researchers have developed a neural network that 'hallucinates' the structures of new protein molecules.
 The scientists made up completely random protein sequences and introduced mutations into them until the neural network predicted they would fold into stable structures.
 The software was not guided toward a particular outcome; the proteins were just what the computer dreams up.
 Next step: using deep learning to try to design proteins with particular functions, such as enzymes or drugs.

 Read more https://www.sciencedaily.com/releases/2021/12/211201111930.htm